fredpdavis/opticlobe/README.md

 data files expected by the R and LSF shell programs, along with README files describing the contents.
-The only exceptions are large files (eg, genome sequence, gene annotations, transcript sequences, RNA-seq alignment indices), which we do not provide but descrige in README files how to obtain or build.
+The only exceptions are large files (eg, genome sequence, gene annotations, transcript sequences, RNA-seq alignment indices), which we do not provide but describe in README files how to obtain or build.

 | Data                    | Source                                                                                                                 |
 | ----------------------- | ---------------------------------------------------------------------------------------------------------------------- |